 And now you know how a polka-dot jersey is born.
 How else does the team Reforged by the Coastline look different from sponsor to sponsor?

 Look at the sponsor on the left side of the chest.
-Is it the same exact shape?
-Is it way down under the rider’s arms?
+Is it the same shape?
+Or is it way down under the rider’s arms?

 This is offset by the use of gold on the clothing line and the helmet.
 I’m not aware of any other team kit that uses gold in quite the same way.
 It’s a bold choice but one that works surprisingly well.